What Are the Treatments for a Dislocation?

 - Keep the victim still and provide reassurance.

 - If the skin is broken by a fractured bone, or if you suspect there may be a broken bone under the skin, take steps to prevent infection.
-Don't breathe on the wound, and do not wash or probe it.
+Do not wash or probe it.
 Cover it with sterile dressings before immobilizing the injury.

 - Splint or sling the injury in the position in which you found it.
 Be sure to immobilize the area both above and below the injured joint and to check the circulation of the affected area after immobilizing.
 Apply ice packs to ease pain and swelling.
 Do not try to move a dislocated joint back into place as this can damage the joint and its surrounding muscles, ligaments, blood vessels, and nerves.
 This is the responsibility of trained medical personnel.